Skip to main content

 Step 2: Spray a mixture of 2/3 of distilled vinegar and 1/3 of warm water on the stain.
 Do not over-saturate.

-Step 3: Leave on an extra 10 to 15 minutes if the stain has dried.
+Step 3: Leave on an additional 10 to 15 minutes if the stain has dried.

 Step 4: Use a brush to gently loosen the slime from the carpet.
-Be careful not to use too much pressure so you avoid damaging the carpet.
+Be careful not to use too much pressure to avoid damaging the carpet.

 Step 5: Repeat until all the slime is gone.